UI vs. API Automation Testing: Understanding the Differences

 - admin

 Testing is crucial in software development.
 You need to make sure that your program works as intended and that it meets the requirements and expectations of your customers.
-Without testing, you may end up with a faulty product, and trying to fix anything would end up costing too much later.
+Without it, you may end up with a faulty product, and trying to fix anything would end up costing too much later.

 However, in order to see good results, you need to perform the right type of performance testing.
 UI and API automation testing are perhaps some of the most important ones.